How To Host A Successful Webinar

 For more insight on how to design your webinar, download our webinar design guide eBook.

-When setting a date for your webinar you need to think about two things:
+When setting your date you do also need to think about two things:

 - Give yourself enough time to promote the event so you can build interest and drive sign-ups